How to get regular COVID-19 lateral flow tests to stop the spread of coronavirus.

 School, college and nursery testing

-If you attend or work at a school, college or nursery you can get rapid tests through your school, college or nursery.
+During term-time, if you attend or work at a school, college or nursery you will receive rapid tests through your school, college or nursery.

-You're advised to do a test twice a week.
+You're advised to do a test twice a week and report the results.

 Primary school-age children and younger do not need to test.